tomna1993/c_71_change_array_direction/README.md

 !dlrow olleH
 ```

-The function must work with any type of array (int, char, float ...).

-- This task can be completed, but it makes the function difficult to understand.
-It is a better approach to separate it to more functions.

 ## LEARNING TASKS

 - Make errors in the code and try to solve them with the gdb debugger